bownie/working-with-legacy-workshop/README.md

-# Legacy and Systems Thinking Workshop
+# Working with Legacy Systems Workshop

 ## Prerequisites

-- Docker desktop installed with docker-compose
+- Docker desktop installed
 - VS Code or your favourite editor
+- Some knowledge of docker, volumes and networking
-- Some knowledge of
+- Some knowledge of SQL, Java, node, React and Javascript

 # Summary